 Relationship between music and literacy, focused on content and disciplinary literacy

-Brian N. Weidner is a fourth year PhD student in the Music Education program at the Bienen School of Music.
+Brian N. Weidner is a fourth year PhD candidate in the Music Education program at the Bienen School of Music and will be joining the faculty of Butler University in Fall 2018 as Assistant Professor of Music Education.
 He holds a BME Music Education and BA English Education from Illinois State University, as well as an MM Music Education from Northern Illinois University, and an MS School Leadership from Olivet Nazarene University.
 Prior to his studies at Northwestern, he taught for 12 years at McHenry High School, serving as Fine Arts Coordinator, Director of Bands, and Music Theory Instructor.
 He has had articles accepted for publication in MEJ, BCRME, and the Illinois Music Educator and co-authored a chapter in The Music and Literacy Connection.
 He has presented at CMS, SMTE, NAfME, RIME, Suncoast, and the Illinois MEC.
 His academic interests include investigating the development of independent musicianship in large ensemble settings and the relationships between music and literacy.

-Weidner, B. N. (in press).
+Weidner, B. N. (March, 2018).
 Achieving greater musical independence in ensembles through cognitive apprenticeship.
 Music Educators Journal.

 Weidner, B. N. (in press).
 Content-area literacy in the ensemble classroom: The Before-During-After (B-D-A) instructional framework.
 Journal of Music Teacher Education.